-Australian Accounting Standards set out accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions to which they apply.
+Australian Accounting Standards set out accounting policies that the AASB has concluded would result in a financial report containing relevant and reliable information about transactions, events and conditions.
 Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards.
 Material accounting policies adopted in the preparation of this financial report are presented below.
 They have been consistently applied unless otherwise stated.